 Signs and Evidentiary Tests

-Physical examination evidences an increased heart rate.
-Examination of the neck may show that the thyroid gland is enlarged (goiter).
+Examination by a doctor evidences an increased heart rate.
+Examination of the neck might show that the thyroid gland is enlarged (goiter).

 Other tests include: